nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 * Some other part of NVDA or an add-on has asked the dialog to close.

 By default, the fallback action is set to `EscapeCode.CANCEL_OR_AFFIRMATIVE`.
-This means that the fallback action will be the cancel button if there is one, the ok button if there is no cancel button but there is an ok button[^fn_defaultFallbackOk], or otherwise `None`.
+This means that the fallback action will be the cancel button if there is one, the button whose ID is `dialog.GetAffirmativeId()` (`ReturnCode.OK`, by default), or `None` if no button with either ID exists in the dialog.
+You can use `dialog.SetAffirmativeId(id)` to change the ID of the button used secondarily to Cancel, if you like.
 The fallback action can also be set to `EscapeCode.NO_FALLBACK` to disable closing the dialog like this entirely.
 If it is set to any other value, the value must be the id of a button to use as the default action.

-The value of `dialog.GetAffirmativeId()` is used to find the button to use as fallback if using `EscapeCode.CANCEL_OR_AFFIRMATIVE` and there is no button with `id=ReturnCode.CANCEL`.
-You can use `dialog.SetAffirmativeId(id)` to change it, if desired.

 In some cases, the dialog may be forced to close.
 If the dialog is shown modally, a fallback action will be used if the default action is `EscapeCode.NO_FALLBACK` or not found.